trevorbryant/lazymap/README.md

 # lazymap
-A dumb script to enumerate a single host.
+A dumb script to enumerate a single host using masscan and nmap.

 Usage:
 ```bash